KilledByAPixel/BounceBack/README.md

 * Use terser with extra compression turned off https://xem.github.io/terser-online/
 * Put eveything into the same html file and remove any whitespace
 * Zip the index.html and tiles.png files
-* Zip the zip with advzip using the settings "-z -4 -i 1000 BounceBack.zip" https://github.com/amadvance/advancecomp
+* Zip the zip with advzip using the settings "-z -4 -i 1000" https://github.com/amadvance/advancecomp
 * Say a small prayer to the gods of JavaScript
 * The final result should hopefully be under 13k!